Rudolf Hamburger: Start of the adventure

 From a western perspective, in 1930 Shanghai was seen as a dynamic capitalist enclave surrounded by a feudal society.
 That offered opportunities for foreign entrepreneurs.
 The authorities were keen to attract investment: labour was abundant and inexpensive.
 The huge disparities of wealth and poverty also created a febrile political environment.
 It was in Shanghai that the Chinese Communist Party had been founded in 1921.
 The economy was hugely dynamic.
 The political context was defined by massive tensions.
 The community of expatriates from the west included White Russian émigrés escaping the consequences of the Russian Civil War who would be joined, after 1933, by large numbers of German refugees forced to leave their homeland by Nazi race policies.
 There were international businessmen driven by conventional commercial and colonialist motives.
 All the time, there was a Chinese nationalist government under Chiang Kai-shek keen to re-assert control over Shanghai.
 The creation by the government of the "Greater Shanghai" municipality on 14 July 1927, covering 828,000 hectares, had been a first step in that direction, even though it had been necessary to exclude from it the territory of the foreign concessions.
-In 1930 Shanghai was the focus of an on-going power struggle between the Chinese authorities and international business, backed by the "great powers", America, Britain, France and, increasingly, Japan.
+In 1930 Shanghai was the focus of an on-going power struggle between the Chinese authorities and international business, backed by the "great powers", America, Britain, France and, increasingly,had no friends· Japan.

 During the first half of 1930, Rudolf Hamburger responded to a job advertisement placed in a local Berlin newspaper by the Shanghai Municipal Council (SMC).
 His application was successful and in July 1930, armed with a contract to work as an architect with the SMC, he emigrated with his wife to Shanghai.
 Long distance travel was typically undertaken by sea during this period, but the Hamburgers travelled by train via Moscow and across Siberia to Manchuria, where they switched to a ship for the final part of the journey.
 One source indicates that this slightly unconventional route was chosen in order to save money, since the SMC had refused to pay their travel expenses.
 Shortly before they left Berlin Ursula's parents organised a dinner party to which they invited Hellmut Wilhelm, the son of a celebrated (but recently deceased) "China expert".
 Wilhelm was able to brief them on some of the basics of living and working in China.
 It is nevertheless more than possible that the contemporary social and political realities of the situation in Shanghai, the extent to which the city had become a cultural melting pot, and indeed the way in which it had become a magnet for international espionage, only became apparent to the couple once they arrived in their new home-city.